 Membership: The Order of the Arrow has more than 176,000 members located in lodges affiliated with approximately 320 BSA local councils.

-Youth Eligibility: Youth must be a registered member of a Boy Scout troop or Varsity Scout team and hold First Class rank.
+Youth Eligibility: Youth must be a registered member of Scout BSA troop or Venturing Crew and hold Scouts BSA First Class rank, the Venturing Discovery Award, or the Sea Scout Ordinary rank or higher.
 The youth must have experienced 15 days and nights of camping during the two years before his election.
 The 15 days and nights must include six consecutive days (including five nights) of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
 The balance of the camping must be overnight, weekend, or other short-term camps.
 Scouts are elected to the Order by their fellow unit members, following approval by the Scoutmaster or Varsity team Coach.
 This is one aspect that makes the OA unique, the Scout is elected by his Troop or Varsity Team, not the membership of the Lodge.

 Induction: The induction ceremony, called the Ordeal, is conducted at a Scout camp and is the first step toward full membership.
 During the experience, candidates will reflect upon their role in scouting and contemplate on Scouting's values.

 First of all, as stated previously, the Order of the Arrow is not a secret organization.
 Rather, we recognize that an aura of mystery not only stimulates interest in the Lodge, but also helps new members feel proud of an accomplishment that is not achieved by every Scout.